LakshmanBolisetti/TCSDevOps/README.md

 ![image](https://github.com/LakshmanBolisetti/TCSDevOps/blob/master/Resources/21.png)

-<h1 style="color: blue;"> Set Up a Jenkins Pipeline</h1>
+# Set Up a Jenkins Pipeline

 ### Downloading and installing Jenkins
 Completing the previous steps enables you to download and install Jenkins on AWS.
-To download and install Jenkins:[Jenkins Install](https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/)
+To download and install Jenkins:  [Jenkins Install](https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/)

 1. Ensure that your software packages are up to date on your instance by using the following command to perform a quick software update:
 $ sudo yum update –y
 2. Add the Jenkins repo using the following command: